 Supporting an Organization That Puts Kids First

 Seven years ago, Tom Ewald and Joe Thom took their first step toward becoming parents by contacting Children’s Home.
-They were looking for a referral to an LGBTQ-inclusive adoption agency.
+They were looking for a referral to a welcoming adoption agency.

 Meet Two Fun-Loving Brothers Who Love Sports and Video Games